Automated Discovery of Test Oracles for Database Management Systems Using LLMs

 \end{subsection} \begin{subsection}{CAQ Pairs Generation} After obtaining a seed CAQ $q$ and its schema $s$, we proceed to generate a set of equivalent CAQs $\{q_1, q_2, \ldots, q_k\}$.
-This task is handled by the $\mathsf{GenerateEqual}$ function (line~\ref{line:func-generate-equal} -- \ref{line:return-oracles}), which iteratively prompts an LLM $\mathcal{M}$ to produce novel variants of $q$.
-Our key strategy is to leverage in-context learning by providing the LLM with not only the seed query $q$, but also carefully selected samples from two dynamically updated sets: $\mathsf{Equal}$, \emph{i.e.,} queries previously verified as equivalent to $q$, and $\mathsf{Fail}$, \emph{i.e.,} those that failed verification.
+This is done in $\mathsf{GenerateEqual}$ (line~\ref{line:func-generate-equal} -- \ref{line:return-oracles}), which iteratively prompts an LLM $\mathcal{M}$ to produce novel variants of $q$. \modifya{ The key motivation behind using LLM here is to leverage its ability to understand the query semantics and guide the equivalent CAQ generation, while traditional grammar-based generators like SQLsmith~\cite{Seltenreich2022sqlsmith} are typically not semantics-aware and thus struggle to generate equivalent queries. } To generate variants efficiently, our key strategy is to leverage in-context learning by providing the LLM with not only the seed query $q$, but also carefully selected samples from two dynamically updated sets: $\mathsf{Equal}$, \emph{i.e.,} queries previously verified as equivalent to $q$, and $\mathsf{Fail}$, \emph{i.e.,} those that failed verification.
 The $\mathsf{Equal}$ set promotes both correctness and diversity, while the $\mathsf{Fail}$ set provides examples of failures to avoid.